Driver console: Reinventing bus ticketing

 Minimise effort and cognitive load to issue a ticket

-Enable quick, error-free ticketing across fare and stop models
+Enable quick, error-free ticketing across cities

 Ensure seamless sync with other onboard devices